-The basic Cree language is being taught and shared through out the school with students & staff.
-This year students will learn to sing O Canada in Cree.
-Character Building is supported through the Tipi teachings there are 14 of them.
-Students also learn the teachings of the Medicine Wheel through the teachings of elders, how we need to live a balanced life.
-Also, the Sharing Circle will be used to resolve conflict with each other.
+The basic Cree language is still being taught and shared throughout the school with students and staff.
+This year the students will continue to learn to sign O’Canada in Cree (Covid protocols allowing) Character building is supported by the 7 Sacred Teachings.
+Students also learn the Medicine Wheel through the teachings of Elders on how we need to live a balanced life.
+Also, the Sharing Circle will allow us to discuss thoughts and ideas and to resolve conflicts.

 A variety of Elders will be joining us this year to provide rich and engaging learning experiences about Indigenous culture.
 Our “learning by doing’ program has seen our students engaged in a large number of activities including beading, drumming, dancing and more.